Our Blog

 What your employer can see on your device

-It’s important to know that your employer can’t see your actual data once they enrol your device under their Microsoft platform.
-However they do see information about the device, such as its model, manufacturer, and operating system.
+It’s important to know that your employer has device control, they can’t see your actual data once they enrol your device under their Microsoft platform.
+However, they do see information about the device, such as its model, manufacturer, and operating system.
 This information will be visible to your employer’s IT team, specifically the administrators and people with sufficient access.

 Here’s a list of what your employer can see on your device: